academia-de-codigo/noire-server/README.md

 ### Launch the server in production mode

 *   Make sure `NODE_ENV=production`
-*   Update frontend build running `npm run webpack:prod`
 *   Start the server with `npm start`

 ### Development

 *   Set `NODE_ENV=development`
-*   Update frontend build running `npm run webpack`
 *   Start the server in watch mode with `npm run watch`

 #### Development Environment

-Noire is developed using Vim and Visual Studio Code.
+Noire is developed using Vim and/or Visual Studio Code.
 With VSCode the following plugins are used:

 *   Babel ES6/ES7
 *   Document This